 |6.||Canon 750D||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |10.||Canon G1 X Mark II||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |16.||Canon 400D||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the 450D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
+Both the 450D and the M100 have been discontinued, but can regularly be found used on eBay.
+The 450D was replaced by the Canon 500D, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 450D better than the Canon M100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image composition and settings control.